Open navigation

 Njideka U. Harry is the Founder of Youth for Technology Foundation (YTF), an international education technology citizen sector organization.
 YTF is empowering the next generation of leaders to enter the workforce with the skills they need to access employment or create their own entrepreneurial opportunities in the fourth industrial revolution.
 YTFs work spans 5 countries impacting 1.7 million youth and women.

-A Leadership Group Member and Head of the Strategic Entrepreneurships and Relationships group at Ashoka, Njideka convenes the most successful business entrepreneurs with powerful social entrepreneurs.
-She oversees "Entrepreneur-to-Entrepreneur," an exclusive network of high-impact entrepreneurs who partner with social entrepreneurs to change the way people harness their social, political, financial and intellectual capital to create lasting systemic change.
+Njideka is also a Leadership Group Member and Head of the Strategic Entrepreneurships and Relationships group at Ashoka.
+In this capacity, she convenes the most successful business entrepreneurs with powerful social entrepreneurs.
+She oversees "Entrepreneur-to-Entrepreneur," an exclusive network of high-impact entrepreneurs who partner with social entrepreneurs to change the way people harness their social, political, financial and intellectual capital to create lasting systemic change in paradigm shifting areas such as technology, education, climate change and longevity.

-Njideka serves on the Accelerating Digital Inclusion committee at WEF.
-She is an advisory board member of the Alliance for Affordable Internet, an expert contributor for the prosperity index at the Legatum Institute and is on the Global Advisory Council of TWIN Tech.
+Njideka is an advisory board member of the Alliance for Affordable Internet, an expert contributor for the prosperity index at the Legatum Institute and is on the Global Advisory Council of TWIN Tech.
 She serves on the Kellogg Advisory Council at Northwestern University.
 Before beginning a career in social impact and philanthropy, Njideka had an extensive private sector career in various finance, product development and strategy roles at General Electric and Microsoft working in North America, Africa and Europe.

 Njideka earned her Bachelor of Business Administration from the University of Massachusetts, Amherst, and a Master of Business Administration from the Kellogg School of Management at Northwestern University.
 She completed post-graduate studies as an Entrepreneur-in-Residence at Stanford University, where she was a Reuters Digital Vision Fellow.